I love the word magic. I think that we could stand to be in a little more awe, not only of the things we do, but of what we are.

-I love going to the desert and staring up into the sky to see it littered with stars or even just glancing out my window to see the moon each night.
+I love being in the desert and staring up into the sky littered with stars.
 I feel in awe of this incredible journey we are all on.

 When we bring ourselves out to this macro perspective it helps us see how small our problems are.
 It can help us realize that there’s so much more worthy of our attention than thinking our thighs are fat or worrying what someone else thinks of us.

 Some of us feel very disconnected from being alive because we are not in our bodies.
 Your body is where you feel.
 We have trained ourselves not to feel because there's a lot of pain we're avoiding.
 But, when you numb the pain you also numb the good stuff.
 The alive-ness.